apache/datafusion-ballista/ballista/docs/architecture.md

 The following diagram shows the flow of requests and responses between the client, scheduler, and executor processes.

+## Distributed Scheduler Overview

+Ballista uses the DataFusion query execution framework to create a physical plan and then transforms it into a distributed physical plan by breaking the query down into stages whenever the partitioning scheme changes.

+Specifically, any `RepartitionExec` operator is replaced with an `UnresolvedShuffleExec` and the child operator of the repartition operator is wrapped in a `ShuffleWriterExec` operator and scheduled for execution.

+Each executor polls the scheduler for the next task to run.
+Tasks are currently always `ShuffleWriterExec` operators and each task represents one _input_ partition that will be executed.
+The resulting batches are repartitioned according to the shuffle partitioning scheme and each _output_ partition is streamed to disk in Arrow IPC format.

+The scheduler will replace `UnresolvedShuffleExec` operators with `ShuffleReaderExec` operators once all shuffle tasks have completed.
+The `ShuffleReaderExec` operator connects to other executors as required using the Flight interface, and streams the shuffle IPC files.

 ![Query Execution Flow](images/query-execution.png)

 ## Scheduler Process